Edit Distance for Pushdown Automata: Abstract

 \section{Abstract}

 The edit distance between two words $w_1, w_2$ is the minimal number of word operations (letter insertions, deletions, and substitutions) necessary to transform $w_1$ to $w_2$.
-The edit distance generalizes to languages $\lang_1, \lang_2$, where the edit distance is the minimal number $k$ such that for every word from $\lang_1$ there exists a word in $\lang_2$ with edit distance at most $k$.
+The edit distance generalizes to languages $\lang_1, \lang_2$, where the edit distance from $\lang_1$ to $\lang_2$ is the minimal number $k$ such that for every word from $\lang_1$ there exists a word in $\lang_2$ with edit distance at most $k$.
 We study the edit distance computation problem between pushdown automata and their subclasses.
 The problem of computing edit distance to a pushdown automaton is undecidable, and in practice, the interesting question is to compute the edit distance from a pushdown automaton (the implementation, a standard model for programs with recursion) to a regular language (the specification).
-In this work, we present a complete picture of decidability and complexity for deciding whether, for a given threshold $k$, the edit distance from a pushdown automaton to a finite automaton is at most $k$.
+In this work, we present a complete picture of decidability and complexity for the following problems: (1)~deciding whether, for a given threshold $k$, the edit distance from a pushdown automaton to a finite automaton is at most $k$, and (2)~deciding whether the edit distance from a pushdown automaton to a finite automaton is finite.